qmlbook/qmlbook/docs/meetqt/meetqt.rst

 We want to place the pole horizontally in the center of the background, but offset vertically towards the bottom.
 And we want to place the pinwheel in the middle of the background.

-Although this beginners example only uses image elements, as we progress you will create more sophisticated user interfaces that are composed of many different element types.
+Although this beginners example only uses image types, as we progress you will create more sophisticated user interfaces that are composed of many different types.

 .. code-block:: qml